pedrolcl/multiplatform-sonivoxeas/README.md

 Multiplatform Sonivox EAS for Qt
 ================================

-This project is a Linux MIDI Synth based on the Sonivox EAS Synthesizer published by Google on the Android Open Source Project.
+This project is a multiplatform MIDI Synth based on the Sonivox EAS Synthesizer published by Google on the Android Open Source Project.
 It is a real time GM synthesizer without needing external soundfonts, using embedded samples instead.
 It consumes very little resources, so it may be indicated in projects for small embedded devices.
 This repository is a fork of the older project [Linux-SonivoxEas](https://github.com/pedrolcl/Linux-SonivoxEas) which uses PulseAudio output and ALSA Sequencer MIDI input, so it is a Linux only application.
 On the other hand, this multiplatform version uses Qt Multimedia audio output and Drumstick::RT MIDI input on all supported platforms.